MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 The `MainPage` class constructor uses the Xamarin.Forms `DependencyService` to retrieve a platform-specific instance of the `INotificationManager`.
 The `OnScheduleClicked` method uses the `INotificationManager` instance to schedule a new event.
 The `ShowNotification` method is called from the event handler attached to `NotificationReceived`, and will insert a new `Label` into the layout when the event is invoked.

-For more information about the Xamarin.Forms Dependency Service, see [`Xamarin.Forms Dependency.Service`](~/xamarin-forms/app-fundamentals/dependency-service/introduction).
+For more information about the Xamarin.Forms Dependency Service, see [`Xamarin.Forms Dependency.Service`](~/xamarin-forms/app-fundamentals/dependency-service/introduction.md).

-## Create Android interface implementation
+## Android interface implementation

-For the Xamarin.Forms application to send and receive notifications on Android, the application must provide an implementation of the `INotificationManager`:
+For the Xamarin.Forms application to send and receive notifications on Android, the application must provide an implementation of the `INotificationManager`.

+### Create the AndroidNotificationManager class

+The `AndroidNotificationManager` class implements the `INotificationManager` interface:

 ```csharp
 using Android.Support.V4.App;